galex/android-permissions-gradle-plugin/README.md

 }
 ```
 ## Utility Methods
 The class contains utility methods to ease the work with the [System Permissions API](http://developer.android.com/guide/topics/security/permissions.html).
+More documentation on this subject will be added soon.

 ## License
 This plugin is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).